polyipseity/obsidian-terminal/ReadMe.md

 ## Features

-- Open folders in terminals externally from commands or context menus.
+- Open files or folders in terminals externally from commands or context menus.
+- Embed terminals inside Obsidian.

 ## Installation